quarkslab/land_of_cxx/dancedance/README.rst

     auto duration = std::chrono::duration_cast<std::chrono::milliseconds>(end - now).count();

 And eventually print it to the standard output.
-This last part concludes this DDF game, now, let the finger dance!
+This last part concludes this DDF game, now, let the fingers dance!